- Search The Registry

 - My Account

 On this date, we explore Black women and professional basketball.
-The game of basketball had been created in 1891 and Black men entered the ranks of professional players (the NBA) in the 1950s.
+The basketball game was created in 1891, and Black men entered the ranks of professional players (the NBA) in the 1950s.

 During the first half of the 20th century, gender discrimination prevented most women from participating in areas traditionally dominated by men, and basketball was no exception.
 Founded in 1931, two of the earliest all-Black, all-female basketball clubs were the Philadelphia Tribune Girls, led by Ora Mae Washington, and the Chicago Romas.
 The Romas, who played against both male and female teams, never lost a game for six years after World War II (1939-1945).
-Corinne Robinson, Mignon Burns, Lillian Ross, Virginia Willis, Lola Porter, and Isadore Channels were among the Roma’s best players.
+Roma's best players were Corinne Robinson, Mignon Burns, Lillian Ross, Virginia Willis, Lola Porter, and Isadore Channels.

 It is only within the last 40 years that women's basketball has gained national backing.
 In 1985, Lynette Woodard became the first woman to play for the Harlem Globetrotters.
 In the mid-1990s, after years of success by women's collegiate and Olympic basketball teams, public interest in women's basketball convinced a group of entrepreneurs to form the American Basketball League (ABL).
 The eight teams of the ABL began to play in 1996, and in March 1997, the Columbus Quest defeated the Richmond Rage in a five-game series to win the inaugural league's first championship.
 The ABL declared bankruptcy and folded in December 1998.

 The NBA also formed an eight-team women's league, the Women's National Basketball Association (WNBA), which began play in June 1997.
-Both leagues recruited the top women basketball stars in college, including former U.S. Olympic stars Lisa Leslie and Sheryl Swoopes.
-The 6 foot 5 inches tall Lisa Leslie is a member of the Los Angeles Sparks (WNBA).
-She is considered one of the top shot blockers and rebounders in the league.
-Swoopes, a 1996 Olympic champion and member of the Houston Comets in the WNBA, is the first woman to have her own shoe named after her, the Air Swoopes.
-African American women, like their male counterparts, have brought innovation and style to the game of basketball.
+Both leagues recruited the top women's basketball stars in college, including former U.S. Olympic stars Lisa Leslie and Sheryl Swoopes.
+The 6 foot 5 inches tall Lisa Leslie is a Los Angeles Sparks (WNBA) member.
+She is considered one of the league's top shot blockers and rebounders.
+Swoopes, a 1996 Olympic champion and member of the Houston Comets in the WNBA, is the first woman to have her shoe named after her, the Air Swoopes.
+Like their male counterparts, African American women have brought innovation and style to the game of basketball.